jkeefe/workshops/module-build-a-chatbot/README.md

 - Try writing 3-4 questions yourself
 - [Writing pause!]
-- First thing ... delete all the punctuation in your questions!
+- Next ... delete all the punctuation in your questions!
     - Dexter ignores it all, and it can cause confusion
 - Also capitalization doesn't matter.
 - Try it!
-Now we can test our bot in the phone that's on the side.
+Now we can test our bot in the "phone" that's on the side of the screen.
 Try typing your questions.

 ## Fuzzy matching

-- As written, there are lots of questions my bot won't answer
+Because Dexter is looking for exact matches, there are lots of questions our bots won't answer
     - Where is it?
     - What's its location?
     - What can you do there?